What would you do if you discover you are a book character who escaped to the real world and you were actually supposed to die in the book?

 I recommend this book to children/teens as well as adults and all those who love reading a story within a story kind of books and fantasy books where characters discover another world.
-It’s a fun and easy to read middle-grade fantasy book about a girl who’s determined to make things right and fight against the fate written for her in the book.
-So you guys take it easy with killing off characters okay (just kidding)
+It’s a fun and easy to read middle-grade fantasy book about a girl who’s determined to fight against the fate written for her in the book.
+So you guys take it easy with killing off characters okay (just kidding).

 - The Serpent’s Secret by Sayantani Dasgupta

 - Dragons In A Bag by Zetta Elliott